 Submissions must not be previously published or accepted for publication elsewhere and must not be under review by any other publication venue during SUI 2017’s reviewing period.
 Double submissions will be desk-rejected without review.
 In doubt, contact the program chairs ([email protected]) or include properly anonymised version of the competitive manuscript as supplementary materials.

 All submissions should be prepared in the ACM SIG Proceedings format

-SUI 2017 will use the new beta version of the Precision Conference System, which will become operative as the deadline approaches.
+SUI 2017 uses the new version of the Precision Conference System.
 Supplementary videos are strongly encouraged, but not required.